tejbans/tejbans.github.io/_posts/2016-10-18-Routing-and-Resolving.md

 	  });

-So we give each state a unique name that we'll be able to refer to throughout our application.
-Ex.‘home’ in above.
+So we give each state a unique name that we'll be able to refer to throughout our application, ‘home’ in above example.

-We can also optionally associate a URL with a particular UI state.
-Then  we specify an HTML template, the contents of which will be inserted into the ui-view tag in our HTML page( home.html in example above).
-Finally we specify the controller that is associated with the view template(Ex.
+We can also optionally associate a URL with a particular UI state.In this case its '/'.

+Then  we specify an HTML template, the contents of which will be inserted into the ui-view tag in our HTML page (home.html in example above).

+Finally we specify the controller that is associated with the view template (Ex.
 HomeController).

-For cases where the URL has been mistyped by the user or just a non-existent url, a common practice is to configure the URL router service provider by executing it's otherwise method.
-This configuration tells the UI router that when it tries to match a browser URL with a URL associated with a particular declared state and it can't find any matches, it should default to the URL declared in the otherwise method.
+For cases where the URL has been mistyped by the user or its just a non-existent url, a common practice is to configure the URL router service provider by executing it's otherwise method.
+This configuration tells the ui-router that when it tries to match a browser URL with a URL associated with a particular declared state and it can't find any matches, it should default to the URL declared in the otherwise method.
 So in example above it will default to the ‘/’ state.